zenvercoder/q2assessment/README.md

 * [deploying on heroku](https://devcenter.heroku.com/articles/git#deploying-code)

-* If we have no new things to set up on Heroku, all we have to do to deploy is add, commit, merge, and push.
+* If we have no new things to set up on Heroku, all we have to do to deploy is add, commit, merge, and push. heroku wasn't working `heroku logs` couldn't find express-validator. added and committed it. will it work??
+IT WORKED!!! omg, feelin like a debuggininja

 ## SCSS